 Formative And Summative Assessment: The Differences Explained For Teachers

-In this article we un-pick the differences between formative and summative assessment, when and why you should use each type of assessment, and how to get the best out of each to keep driving forward students’ learning.
+In this article, we explore the differences between formative and summative assessment.
+We’ll discuss when, why and how to get the best out of each to keep progressing students’ learning.

 Formative vs summative assessments – what is the difference?

-Formative assessments are low stakes tests designed to identify where students are in their current understanding and inform teachers about what the next teaching steps should be.
-Summative assessments tend to be higher stakes and used at the end of a unit to evaluate student learning against a standard or benchmark.
+In a nutshell, here’s how we define the difference between formative assessment and summative assessment: Formative assessment is low stakes and designed to identify students’ current understanding; it informs teachers about the next teaching steps.
+Summative assessment is higher stakes and used at the end of a unit to evaluate student learning against a standard or benchmark.

 What is formative assessment?

-Formative assessment is the use of day-to-day assessments to gauge and explore pupils’ understanding of a topic.
-They determine student needs, which teachers use to form learning outcomes in order to prioritise student achievement and success.
+Formative assessment is the use of day-to-day assessments to gauge and explore students’ understanding of a topic.
+These assessments determine student needs, which teachers use to form learning outcomes in order to prioritise student achievement and success.

 If used correctly, it will have a high impact on current learning and help you guide your instruction and teaching by giving ongoing feedback on students’ progress.